 Mice will absolutely squeeze under your door if they sense the smallest crumb on your floor!
-Make sure that you sweep up thoroughly so you do not leave any food out that mice will be attracted to.
+Ensure that you sweep up thoroughly to not leave any food out that will attract the mice.

 Clothing Under Door Frame

 Pick small items of clothing and wedge them under your door when the door is shut.

 This is similar to the towel option above, but the clothes you pick should be lighter material which means they are more likely to fit in the gap between the door and your floor.
 You should opt for a door draft stopper for mice, but if you do not have one, then clothing will also work (but is less permanent).

-If you are getting desperate and nothing else is working, to stop a mouse going under a door, you can crunch up some aluminum foil to push under the door.
-The aluminum will act as a barrier between rooms, which will dissuade the mouse from trying to enter.
+If you are getting desperate and nothing else is working, stopping a mouse from going under a door, you can crunch up some aluminum foil to push under the door.
+The aluminum will act as a barrier between rooms, dissuading the mouse from entering.